mastoj/FSharpIntro/slides/index.md

 * A brief introduction to what F# is
 * Introduction to exercises
 * Module 1 - Modelling with types, and get used to the tooling
-* Module 2 - Pattern matching, functions, operators, option and little bit of lists
+* Module 2 - Functions, operators, pattern matching, option and little bit of lists
 * Module 3 - More lists, maps
 * Module 4 - Basic OO
 * Module 5 - Composistion